mikejholly/impressive-markdown/present.md

 ~

-new version - total rewrite of frontend
+total rewrite of frontend

 ~

-thick client - faster and more stable for users
+thick client: faster and more stable for users

 ~